hieund20/reactjs-button-component/README.md

 ## Import
 ```
-import { Button } from 'hieund20-reactjs-components';
+import { Button } from 'reactjs-button-component';

 ```